statusrank/XCurve/README.md

 # You can construct your own dataset/dataloader
 # but must ensure that there at least one sample for every class in each mini-batch
 # to calculate the AUROC loss.
 Or, you can do this:
-from XCurveLearn.AUROC.dataloaders import get_datasets
+from XCurve.AUROC.dataloaders import get_datasets
-from XCurveLearn.AUROC.dataloaders import get_data_loaders
+from XCurve.AUROC.dataloaders import get_data_loaders

 # set dataset params, see our doc. for more details.
 dataset_args = edict({